-Since the BIPA became law, a number of lawsuits have been filed that have established precedent, while also setting trends for future legal issues.
+Since the BIPA became law, IL attorneys have brought a number of related lawsuits.
+This has established important precedent, while also setting trends for future legal issues.
 Here, we’ll examine the Act itself and explore determining the viability of a lawsuit claiming BIPA violations.

 What is the BIPA?

-The Illinois Biometric Information Privacy Act was established in response to the growing use, as well as related public concern, of biometrics data.
+State lawmakers established the Illinois Biometric Information Privacy Act in response to the growing use—and related public concern—of biometrics data.
 As the Act states: “The public welfare, security, and safety will be served by regulating the collection, use, safeguarding, handling, storage, retention, and destruction of biometric identifiers and information.”
 According to the BIPA, biometric identifiers are defined as “a retina or iris scan, fingerprint, voiceprint, or scan of hand or face geometry.”
-This definition of biometric data does not include things like writing samples, biological samples used for scientific or medical reasons, physical descriptions, or demographic data.
+This definition doesn’t include things like writing samples, biological samples used for scientific or medical reasons, physical descriptions, or demographic data.

 The BIPA addresses four major concerns of biometric information—its retention, collection, disclosure, and destruction.
-It requires any private entity that collects biometric data to inform the person that the data is being collected, as well as the specific purpose and the length of term for the collection.
-Notably, the person must also provide a written release.
-The BIPA prohibits any private entity from selling the data, even with the person’s consent.
+It requires any private entity collecting biometric data to inform subjects of the data collection.
+Companies must also provide the specific purpose and the length of term for the collection.
+Notably, the subject must also provide a written release.
+The BIPA prohibits any private entity from selling the data, even with consent.
 Disclosures to this rule may only be made with consent and for a specific purpose (i.e., required by law or pursuant to a warrant).
 The BIPA also requires that the data be protected using the same reasonable standard of care within the industry, or by “more protective” measures.

 Under the BIPA, any person harmed by a violation of the Act has a private right of action.
 Plaintiffs may recover liquidated damages of $1,000 for each violation or actual damages, whichever is greater, for negligent violations.
-For violations that were intentional or reckless, plaintiffs are entitled to liquidated damages of $5,000 or actual damages, whichever is greater.
+For intentional or reckless violations, plaintiffs are entitled to $5,000 in liquidated damages or actual damages, whichever is greater.

 Establishing Precedence Under BIPA

-Although the BIPA was enacted in 2008, plaintiffs did not begin to file related lawsuits until 2015.
-The majority of cases appeared between 2017 and 2019, for a total number of 324 cases filed as of the end of last year.
+BIPA became law in 2008.
+However, plaintiff lawsuits did not appear until 2015.
+The majority of cases appeared between 2017 and 2019, for a total number of 324 cases filed as of the end of 2020.
 A number of court decisions during this period have given future plaintiffs an idea as to whether their own suits are viable.